andreapizzato/tez-recovery/README.md

 **Please DON'T use this software in public computer (like internet cafès, libraries or schools).**

-**If you're concerned about security please put yourself offline after right before the configure/recovery process.**
+**If you're concerned about security please put yourself offline BEFORE the configure/recovery process.**

 **I don't collect any data of yours, and I will not be responsible if you loose control over your configuration file (config.json) and this gives strangers access to your wallet in any way.**